denisbodnar/personal-site/src/markdown/about.md

 ---
-title: "There should be the blog"
+title: "There should be blog"
 date: "27-09-2019"
 ---